 Alignment of Graduation Requirements with the Washington Profile of a Graduate

 The State Board of Education has been directed by the Legislature to submit recommendations about aligning graduation requirements with the Washington Profile of a Graduate.
 The recommendations are intended to support expanding opportunities for mastery-based learning while ensuring consistent requirements for earning a high school diploma regardless of the student’s learning model.
+Download a copy of the report, submitted to the legislature in January 2023.

 - potential changes to subject area, credit, and non-credit requirements